 We investigated the overall performance of the three matrix multiplication algorithms when porting PLINQ to the DryadLINQ tasks.
 The experiments were run with 24 cores per node on 16 nodes in TEMPEST.
-The matrices sizes ranged from 2,400 2,400 to 19,200 1 9,200.
-As shown in Figure 8 and 10, 1) the performance of programs using 24 cores were much faster than that of using 1 core, 2) each of the three algorithms scaled out for the large matrices and 3) the Fox algorithm performed better than the other algorithms for the large matrices.
+The matrices sizes ranged from 2,400 2,400 to 19,200 19,200.
+As shown in Figure 9 and 10, 1) the PLINQ version was much faster than the sequential version, 2) each of the three algorithms scaled out for the large matrices and 3) the Fox algorithm performed better than the other algorithms for the large matrices.

-Fig. 10: Mflops of the PLINQ Version of the Three Matrix Multiplication Algorithms with 24 Cores per Node on 16 Nodes
+Fig. 10: Relative Parallel Efficiency for the PLINQ Version of the Three Matrix Multiplication Algorithms